 Make one last personal connection with your audience on your store page.
 Create a short and simple video thanking them for supporting your music and assuring them of the security and ease of your checkout process.
 Encourage them to contact you if they have any questions.
 Just be sure to communicate that info in a very laid back, friendly way.

 "Hi, I just wanted to say thanks so much for supporting my music.
 I’m so proud of this album I hope you’ll enjoy listening to it as much as I’ve enjoyed making it.
 I’ve tried to make this online store as easy as possible, but please don’t hesitate to shoot me an email if you have any questions.
 Even if you don’t have questions I’d love to hear from you.
 Send me an email anytime at me@me.com.
-Thanks again and enjoy the music!"
+Thanks again and enjoy the music!"7.
+Give them variety

 There is nothing more boring than a musician’s store with one or two items.
 Give your audience some variety.
 Create and sell items from Cafepress.
 Package your music in different ways: